CleanerScope/Mobile-Anti-Forensics-2026/docs/static_analysis/jadx_version_and_flags.md

 - Shreddit
 - ZeroFill

 all explicitly record `JADX 1.5.5 (--show-bad-code)` as the analysis baseline.
+The remaining apps (iShredder, Shredder, Safe Delete, Wipe Files) used the same standard pass.

 ## Input artifact handling